The twist-cofinite topology on the mapping class group of a surface: Hempel distance and thick sets.

 Let $\mathcal{A}_c$ be an annulus with core curve $c$ embedded in $\Sigma$.
 Distances in the subsurface projection to $\mathcal{A}_{c}$ are a measure of the number of times one curve has been twisted around $c$ relative to the other.
-For example,
+For example, as stated in Equation 2.6 of \cite{MasurMinsky}

-Instead of performing Dehn twists on curves, it will sometimes be necessary to modify only some subarcs of a curve.
-To twist a curve around $c$ means to choose a single arc of the curve passing through the annulus with core curve $c$, and to Dehn twist that arc around $c$.
-Figure \ref{increasetwisting} shows a curve that has been twisted around a curve $c$ and around a curve $t_{1}$.
-A twist around a curve $c$ will be denoted $T_{c}$.
-When there are choices involved about which arc to twist around, these choices will either be unimportant or will be clear from the context.\\

 Distances in subsurface projections are used to obtain information about geodesic paths in the curve complex.
-The simplest way of doing this is as follows: suppose $a$ and $b$ are two curves with a subsurface projection to $Y$ satisfying $d_{Y}(a,b)>d(a,b)$.
-It follows that any geodesic path from $a$ to $b$ must pass through a curve contained in the complement of $Y$.
-Otherwise, taking intersections of the vertices of the geodesic path with $Y$ would give a path in the subsurface $Y$ of length shorter than the subsurface projection; a contradiction.
-A special case of Lemma \ref{maintheorem}, in which the handlebody sets are replaced by single vertices, follows almost immediately.
+The simplest way of doing this is based on the idea that if $d_{Y}(a,b)$ is sufficiently large relative to $d(a,b)$, any geodesic in $\mathcal{C}(\Sigma)$ from $a$ to $b$ must pass through a vertex corresponding to a curve disjoint from $Y$.
+An even stronger form of this statement is given in the following theorem.